software-tools-books/js4ds/_en/index.md

 We will cover:

 - Core features of modern JavaScript
-- Programming with callbacks
+- Programming with callbacks and promises
 - Creating objects and classes
 - Writing HTML and CSS
-- Programming with promises
-- Creating pages with React
+- Creating interactive pages with React
-- Making pages interactive
 - Building data services
 - Testing
-- Integrating with a database
 - Data visualization
 - Combining everything to create a three-tier web application